The Best Ramen Shops In Philly Right Now14 options if you’re craving ramen in Philly.

 The tonkotsu ramen at Tomo Sushi & Ramen is the perfect cloudy soup for every cloudy day.
 At this Old City BYOB, you can get rich and creamy broth topped with bamboo shoots, scallions, red ginger, but it’s the pork base and tender pork belly that steal the show.

 The brisket ramen at Cheu Fishtown is more satisfying than a barista spelling your name right on the first try.
 The brisket is soft, juicy, and incredibly flavorful.
-It’s not every day you see a matzo ball in a ramen bowl, but the combination really works in this delicious and spicy dish.
+It’s not every day you see a matzo ball in a ramen bowl, but the combination really works in this deliciously spicy dish.

-Aki Nom Nom Ramen is one of the many places in the city that started to offer outdoor seating for the first time over the last few months.
-Whether you’re inhaling the fragrant “Karai Chintan Ramen” on their streetery or taking it to go, the earthy spice of the black garlic oil and the rich and milky broth make this a dish that’s hearty and silky smooth.
+Midtown Village’s Aki Nom Nom is one of the few ramen spots in the city offering outdoor seating.
+Whether you’re inhaling the fragrant Karai Tonkotsu on their outdoor setup or taking it to go, the earthy spice of the black garlic oil and the rich and milky broth make this a dish that’s hearty and silky smooth.

 One of our favorite dishes at this Chinatown restaurant is the Megumi spicy miso ramen.
 With curly noodles, heaps of cabbage, fried burdock root, onion, and chashu swimming in the bowl, the only time you’ll pause while eating is deciding whether to use your spoon or chopsticks for the first bite.